-Wireless noise cancelling headphones require more maintenance than wired noise cancelling headphones.
-Both types usually run on a battery, but the battery in wireless noise cancelling headphones powers both the electronic components responsible for noise cancelling as well as the Bluetooth transmitter and everything else that’s required to convert the digital signal from a smartphone or tablet to sound waves.
+Wireless noise canceling headphones require more maintenance than wired noise-canceling headphones.
+Both types usually run on a battery, but the battery in wireless noise-canceling headphones powers both the electronic components responsible for the noise-canceling as well as the Bluetooth transmitter and everything else that’s required to convert the digital signal from a smartphone or tablet to sound waves.

-In practice, this means that wireless noise cancelling earbuds last up to 30 hours of uninterrupted use before their battery capacity reaches a critical level.
-Wired noise cancelling earbuds tend to last well over 100 hours, often 200 and more.
+In practice, this means that wireless noise-canceling earbuds last up to 30 hours of uninterrupted use before their battery capacity reaches a critical level.
+Wired noise canceling earbuds tend to last well over 100 hours, often 200 and more.

 Portability and Convenience

-Most wired noise cancelling earbuds come with a 4-foot to 6-foot cable.
-If you listen to music using your smartphone, wired noise cancelling earbuds will force you to always carry it in your pocket or have it somewhere close to you.
-Wireless noise cancelling earbuds allow you to be up to 30 feet (or even more with Bluetooth 5.0) from the audio source.
+Most wired noise canceling earbuds come with a 4-foot to 6-foot cable.
+If you listen to music using your smartphone, wired noise canceling earbuds will force you to always carry it in your pocket or have it somewhere close to you.
+Wireless noise canceling earbuds allow you to be up to 30 feet (or even more with Bluetooth 5.0) from the audio source.